QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 While it is possible to disable seamless desktop integration, at the moment of writing (2026-02) different approach is often considered superior: setting up VNC server and client in the same qube.
 It also provides a separate desktop in a qube, but doesn't require setting specific properties, behaves better than the default qube viewer, and doesn't reduce integration (such as inter-qube clipboard) in any way.

-Consult qube's OS and VNC distribution documentation for more guidelines on using VNC:
+Consult qube's OS and VNC distribution documentation on using VNC:

 - `Fedora user documentation <https://docs.fedoraproject.org/en-US/fedora/f36/install-guide/advanced/VNC_Installations/>`__
 - `Debian community wiki <https://wiki.debian.org/?action=fullsearch&value=vnc&titlesearch=Titles>`__